bobaekang/icjia-r-workshop/README.md

     * highcharter package

-# Week 5: Statistical analysis
+## Module 5: Statistical analysis
+In this module, participants will learn how to conduct basic statistical analysis with R.

+* formula
 * `lm()`
 * `glm()`
+* jmv package
 * advanced modeling
     * time series
     * survival analysis
     * machine learning

-# Week 6: Presentations and beyond
+## Module 6: Presentations and beyond
+This module will introduce participants to various ways to share their work by using R Markdown, R Presentation, and Shiny.

 * R Markdown and R notebooks
 * ioslides
 * Shiny
+    * `flexdashboard`
+    * `shinydashboard`
 * what's next?
     * custom formatting with CSS
     * modularization
     * R package
 * wrapping up

 # Resources